 Starting over doesn’t equal failure

 My kid HATES change.
-It’s the one part of life she could happily do without.
-In past Minecraft viewings, I’ve watched her dismantle a boulder in a matter of seconds.
-I’ve also witnessed her despair turn into rage when all she’s built has been destroyed.
-During those heartbreaking moments, she’s learned how to take a breath and start again.
+It’s the one part of life they could happily do without.
+In past Minecraft viewings, I’ve watched them dismantle a boulder in a matter of seconds.
+I’ve also witnessed their despair turn into rage when all they’ve built has been destroyed.
+During those heartbreaking moments, they’ve learned how to take a breath and start again.

 The goals we set for ourselves can be exhilarating to create and disheartening to watch crumble.
 We’ve told ourselves we’re going to decorate our lockers, get this week’s homework assignments in early, run fast for an entire minute without stopping in gym class, or speak to the new person in school and hopefully make a new friend.
 Then life happens.
 And that goal list seems to get longer and your desire to get any of it done grows shorter.
 Take a break.
 Reset.
 Allow yourself some breathing room.
 You don’t have to get it all done today.
 We exist in a world where there’s constant movement, with so many of us are moving while standing still.
 Give yourself some grace here.
 Tear up the old goals (that’s allowed) and begin new ones that hold true to what you’re able to do right now.